 The OURI website is a great place to look for research and inquiry opportunities.
-Another good option is to seek out a professor and see if they have any research ideas that they would be willing to collaborate on.
+Another good option is to research all of the faculty currently doing research on the FAU website, and seek out a professor and see if they have any research ideas that they would be willing to collaborate on.

 What is the role of the OURI?

 The mission of OURI is to support and strengthen the culture of undergraduate research and inquiry at Florida Atlantic University.
 We believe that undergraduate research and inquiry gives students the opportunity to work closely with faculty on projects that they are passionate about.
 It also gives students the opportunity to grow, learn and discover their interests.

 Does FAU host an annual forum where undergraduate students can present their current research?

 FAU hosts an annual Undergraduate Research Symposium for students to showcase their work the first week in April each year on the Boca Raton campus.